 DASL is an online tool independent schools can use to find actionable data related to all aspects of their school operations, including admission, enrollment, salaries, and more.
 A collaboration of more than 40 associations, DASL is the independent school community's repository of clean, comprehensive, usable data.
 In DASL, you can run benchmarking reports to compare your schools' figures to national or regional figures, or to the customized comparison group of schools that you choose.

-Please view this welcome video and then log in at dasl.nais.org and complete the following steps:
+Please review their video tutorials and then log in at dasl.nais.org and complete the following steps:

 - Review the list of participating associations and the list of associations to which your school is tied in DASL (listed below the navigation menu on the left).
 Let them know if there are any changes.